 I’ve been reading and looking at a lot of art, notably the paintings of Vilhelm Hammershoi, John Singer Sargent, Andrew Wyeth, and Edward Hopper.
+I’ve also been looking at the work of Claude Cahun, Man Ray and Paul Nouge.
 They have all inspired this project.

 Making these photographs are a means of escape for me, a way to slip into another world.